 A long-time resident of Northeast Tennessee, Scott has a deep affection and appreciation for the mountains and rivers of the region that he calls home.
 A former Army Infantry officer and graduate of Airborne and Ranger schools, he went on to successful corporate careers before deciding to combine his passion for the outdoors with his love of teaching to found NOLI.
-He is the former Safety and Education Chairperson for the Appalachian Paddling Enthusiasts and has been instructing whitewater kayaking and swiftwater rescue for close to 15 years, during which time he has taught hundreds of adults, youth and rescue professionals.
-He also instructs wilderness survival, wilderness navigation and Leave No Trace.
+He is the former Safety and Education Chairperson for the Appalachian Paddling Enthusiasts and carries advanced instructor certifications in whitewater kayak and swiftwater rescue through the ACA and ITRA.
+He has been instructing for close to 15 years, during which time he has taught hundreds of adults, youth and rescue professionals.
+He also teaches wilderness survival, wilderness navigation and Leave No Trace.

 Although Viki has been canoeing since she was a kid, her most intense period of boating has been since 2012.
 Since then, canoeing has taken her to the most amazing places: the Southeast’s finest class 3 and 4 creeks, the jungle rivers of Costa Rica, the rivers of the Colorado Rockies and the Middle Fork of the Salmon.
 She's passionate about sharing the art of canoeing with folks who are just getting started, as well as helping experienced canoeists gain the skills and confidence they need to run harder whitewater and creeks.
 Teaching, for her, is a way to help create learning experiences for others, to share what she's learned, to honor those who have done the same for her, to grow the sport and to show gratitude for the amazing ways boating has helped shape her life.